b-crawl/bcrawl/README.md

   - v1.12: Uskayaw's Line Pass ability no longer costs piety.
   - v1.12: Zin's Vitalisation gives a much bigger attribute bonus, but costs more piety.
   - v1.12: Lugonu's self-banishment costs much less piety.
 (About half as much.)
+  - v1.13.1: Nemelex card changes: Pain casts Torment instead of summoning a Flayed Ghost, and Clouds creates a cloud under each enemy instead of clouds around enemies. (by sdynet)

 #### New Items
   - The 'Ring of Insulation' gives rElec.